jelle619/JelleZwie.rs/mkdocs/characters/docs/Other/Myrix.md

 </table>

 ## Personality
-*  kind and forgiving but also choatic and destructive.
+*  Kind and forgiving, but also choatic and destructive.